UMich-TAD-Lab/twoyear/README.md

 # Descriptive statistics for the Two-Year Follow-Up

-## How to download data from Redcap
+## How to download two-year data from Redcap

 1. Log into Redcap and go to FF Wave 15
 2. Click on "Data Exports, Reports, and Stats" in the lefthand menu